mgenware/mingru-models/README.md

 ## Actions

-Each table can create its own set of actions, dd-models now supports the following types of actions:

-* `select`: selects a row
-* `selectAll`: selects all rows
-* `selectField`: selects a single field from a row
-* `update`: updates rows
-* `updateOne`: ensures only one row gets updated
-* `insert`: inserts a row
-* `insertOne`: ensures only one row gets inserted
-* `delete`: deletes rows
-* `deleteOne`: ensures only one row gets deleted
+### Overview

-Actions are created from a table action container, which can be obtained via `dd.actions`.
+Each table can create its own set of actions, and an action is created from a table action container, which can be obtained via `dd.actions`.
 Each action must be associated with a name, and actions are usually defined in a separate file with a suffix `TA` (table actions), for example, let's say you have a `user` table, you want to add two actions, you need to create a new file `userTA.ts` and import the user model:

 ```ts
 // --- UserTA.ts ---